 Offer social and emotional support to the victim

 The victim’s fears and anxieties do not end at seeing their bullies pay their dues.
 Ongoing support is needed until they feel safe being in the workplace again.
 Managers can tap mental health experts for counselling services or coordinate efforts with the affected employee’s colleagues for continuous psychosocial support.

 Of all people in the workplace, managers and supervisors have the most authority in reprimanding bullying behaviors and extending technical support to victims of bullying.
 Thus, they must receive the appropriate training to handle such cases professionally.

 This is where we come to help you.

-At WHS & Training Compliance Solutions, we offer online courses on Bullying and Harassment where we educate managers and supervisors on how to implement safe work policies and perform legal actions against bullying.
+At WHS & Training Compliance Solutions, we offer online and onsite Bullying and Harassment where we educate managers and supervisors on how to implement safe work policies and perform legal actions against bullying.

-This training can be in a video conference method or self-paced study, so it’s accessible to a wider audience.
-Visit https://bit.ly/3j1U2Me to learn more about this service or call 07 5499 2406 for a consultation with our training experts.
+This training can be in a video conference method or online study, so it’s accessible to a wider audience.
+Visit E-learning WHS training to learn more about online training service or call 07 5499 2406 for a consultation with our training experts.